WarlockW/uer/Pretraining-model-examples.md

                     --encoder transformer --mask fully_visible --layernorm_positioning pre --decoder transformer \
                     --target t5 --tie_weights
 ```
-The corpus format of T5 is identical with GPT. *--relative_position_embedding* denotes using relative position embedding. *--remove_embedding_layernorm* and *--layernorm_positioning pre* denote that pre-layernorm is used (same with GPT-2).
+The corpus format of T5 is identical with GPT-2. *--relative_position_embedding* denotes using relative position embedding. *--remove_embedding_layernorm* and *--layernorm_positioning pre* denote that pre-layernorm is used (same with GPT-2).
 Since T5 uses encoder-decoder architecture, we have to specify *--encoder* and *--decoder*.

 #### T5-v1_1
 T5-v1_1 includes several improvements compared to the original T5 model.
 The example of using T5-v1_1 for pre-training: